Broad arrow: In Australia

 The broad arrow was used to denote government property in the Australian colonies from the earliest times of settlement until well after federation.
 William Oswald Hodgkinson's government-sponsored North-West Expedition in Queensland used the broad arrow to mark trees along the expedition's route.
 The broad arrow mark was also used on survey markers.
 It can still be seen on some Australian military property.
 The broad arrow brand is also still used to mark trees as the property of the Crown, and is protected against unauthorised use.

-In Victoria, Australia for example, Part 4 of the Forests (Licences and Permits) Regulations 2009 states that "an authorised officer may use the broad arrow brand ... to mark trees in a timber harvesting area which are not to be felled; or to indicate forest produce which has been seized under the Act; or to indicate that forest produce lawfully cut or obtained is not to be removed until the brand is obliterated with the crown brand by any authorised officer."
+In Victoria, for example, Part 4 of the Forests (Licences and Permits) Regulations 2009 states that "an authorised officer may use the broad arrow brand ... to mark trees in a timber harvesting area which are not to be felled; or to indicate forest produce which has been seized under the Act; or to indicate that forest produce lawfully cut or obtained is not to be removed until the brand is obliterated with the crown brand by any authorised officer."
 The broad arrow is used currently by the Australian Army to denote property owned by the Department of Defence.